- Flu vs Cold: Flu starts suddenly with high fever and muscle aches.

 - Long-term-care facility residents and staff

-For Türkiye, the equivalent surveillance is published by HSGM as weekly bulletins; follow those for current trend data [2].
+For Türkiye, equivalent surveillance is published by the Public Health General Directorate (HSGM) as weekly bulletins; follow those for current trend data [2].

 5) When to Call 112 or Nova Ambulans